Introduction: What Is IELTS and Why Does It Matter for Your Future?

 Strategy:

-- Organize your answer following the bullet points
+- Organize answer following bullet points

 Part 3: Discussion (4-5 minutes)